ScatteredLegacy Logo

 : 1901

-Part of the loot brought back by colonial troops who had participated in the Boxer Rebellion in which troops from various colonial powers had defended their nationals during a popular uprising.
-The Chinese community of Sydney supported the sending of these troops fearing the disruption and prefering more constitutional reform at that stage.
+This bell was part of the loot brought back by colonial troops who had participated in the suppression of the Boxer Rebellion in which troops from various colonial powers had defended their nationals during a popular uprising.
+The Chinese community of Sydney supported the sending of these troops, fearing the disruption and preferring more constitutional reform at that stage.

 Beijing Temple Bell